Visit the AMAM

 This intensive, four-week class is taught during Oberlin College’s winter term by the Eric & Jane Nord Family Curator of Education.
 Students are introduced to a range of theories and practices in gallery teaching; conduct research on the AMAM collection; practice public speaking and giving inquiry-based tours; and learn from staff and other professionals about museum and arts-related careers.
 A portion of the course focuses on career advice and honing one’s application materials for summer internships.

-After the course, most students choose to become gallery guides at the museum, a paid position offering valuable practical experience in guided interpretation for visitors of all ages.
+After the course, most students become gallery guides at the museum, a paid position offering valuable practical experience in guided interpretation for visitors of all ages.
 Offered since 1990, this course has launched many Oberlin College students into museum careers as educators, curators, directors, and collection managers.

 As the only fine arts museum in Lorain County and four contiguous counties, the AMAM is a vital resource for a broad demographic in our area.
 Its educational materials and gallery tours benefit groups from a range of educational systems, including public, private, and charter schools across a wide socioeconomic spectrum.
 Over the years, thousands of local and regional schoolchildren have visited the museum galleries, and generations of Oberlin youngsters have grown up with its world-class collection.